department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/research/conversation_guide.md

 - What are you seeing here?
 - How long would you expect it would take to get a response to your message?
 - Who do you think would respond to your message?
+- How would you get back to the first screen that we saw?

 ### Things to watch for:
 - What do users mean by “provider”?
 An individual or a group?
 - Figure out replying to the practice/team versus replying to an individual.

-## Send a new message - 5 - 10 minutes
+## Send a new message - 10 minutes
 - If you had a new question for your provider how would you go about reaching out to them?
 - What kind of concerns would you send messages about and are there cases when you should not send a secure message?
 - How do you decide who to send your message to?